U.S. officials assure Congress on Iran sanctions 'snapbacks'

 "What we need to do then is obviously hit Iran in a proportionate way, show them that those breaches have consequences.
 Otherwise, we're just asking for larger breaches," he said.

-Szubin also told the committee it will take at least six to nine months for Iran to fulfill the necessary conditions for initial sanctions relief.
+Szubin also told the committee it will take at least six to nine months for Iran to fulfil the necessary conditions for initial sanctions relief.

 If Iran were to violate its commitments under the deal, U.S. sanctions could be reimposed "in a matter of days," he said.